Earth Month 2025 Schedule of Events

 Saturday, April 5 | 12:00 PM | Scales Fine Arts Center | Co-hosted by dEaCOfriendly and Wayward fashion club

 Join dEaCOfriendly and Wayward fashion club at Wakeville to learn all about upcycling.
-Our event will teach participants basic techniques for sewing and embroidery, and provide practice to hone skills and learn the basics of upcycling.
+This event will teach participants basic techniques for sewing and embroidery, and provide practice to hone skills and learn the basics of upcycling.
 There will also be t-shirt-to-tote bag upcycling tutorials and more!
 This event is open to all WFU students, faculty, and staff.

 (Oat)Milkshake Monday